-Most of now offer the latest and greatest in premium seating and other conveniences, in addition to the traditional daytime discount for seniors and little people‘s favorite movie showtime—before 4 PM.
+Most of AMC’s DMV locations now offer premium seating where everyone gets to put their feet up, as well as the traditional daytime discount for little people‘s favorite movie showtime—before 4 PM.
 Also consider joining the chain’s loyalty program AMC Stubs, and take advantage of , when you purchase at the box office.

 Arlington Cinema and Drafthouse